Parameterised distance to local irregularity: Edge-irregulators

 For the reverse direction, assume that $\I_e(G)\leq 3n$ and let $S$ be an edge-irregulator of $G$ such that $|S|=3n$.
 Recall that due to Claim~\ref{cl:no-bad-deletes}, for each $i\in[n]$, if $S$ contains one edge in $\{e_i^1,e_i^2\}$ then it contains no edge in $\{e_i^3,e_i^4\}$ and \emph{vice versa}.
-For each $i\in [n]$, we set $T(x_i)=true$ if $S$ contains one edge in $\{e_i^1,e_i^2\}$ and $T(\lnot x_i)=true$ in any other case.
+For each $i\in [n]$, we set $T(x_i)=true$ if $S$ contains one edge in $\{e_i^1,e_i^2\}$ and $T( x_i)=false$ otherwise.
+Here notice that for some variables no edge from the sets $\{e_i^1,e_i^2\}$ or $\{e_i^3,e_i^4\}$ has been included in $S$.
+The assignment $T$ has set these variables to $false$ as they are included in the ``otherwise''.
+Furthermore, these variables do not play an important role in the satisfiability of the formula.
 We claim that $T$ is indeed a truth assignment that satisfies $\phi$.
-Indeed, due to Claim~\ref{cl:no-bad-deletes}, we know that each variable will receive exactly one truth value.
-Also, since $S$ is an edge-irregulator, and due to Claim~\ref{cl:each-gadget-3}, we know that for each $j\in [m]$, there exists an $i\in [n]$ such that either $v_ic_j\in S$ or $v'_ic_j\in S$; that is, for each clause $C_j$, there exists either a literal $x_i$ or a literal $\lnot x_i$ that has been set to true.
-In other words, each clause of $\phi$ is satisfied by $T$.
-This ends the reduction. \end{proof}